trilitech/tezos-developer-docs/docs/tutorials/mobile/part-1.md

    taq deploy main.tz -e "testing"
    ```

-   > Note : if it is the first time you use taqueria, I recommend to look at this training first [https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet)
+   > Note: If this is your first time using Taqueria, look at this training first: [https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet)
    >
    > For advanced users, just go to `.taq/config.local.testing.json` , replace account with alice settings and then redeploy
    >